Tax and legal information

 Under current tax legislation you are able to take a maximum tax-free lump sum of 25% of your retirement savings when you start to take benefits from the MNOPF.
 The MNOPF pension paid to you, after the tax-free cash has been paid, will be taxed as earned income through PAYE.
 Your pension will be paid directly into your bank or building society account after deducting any tax due.
 When HMRC tells us of any change to your tax code, we will implement this from the next possible pay date and backdate where necessary.

-The Lifetime Allowance is the maximum value that the sum of all your retirement savings can be without getting taxed.
-If the total value of all your retirement pots, including your MNOPF pensions, is higher than the Lifetime Allowance, then you will be taxed on the amount above the Lifetime Allowance.
-The Lifetime Allowance is set by government each year and can be found using the following link www.gov.uk/tax-on-your-private-pension
+The Lifetime Allowance was the maximum value that the sum of all your retirement savings could be without getting taxed.
+If the total value of all your retirement pots, including your MNOPF pensions, was higher than the Lifetime Allowance, then you were taxed on the amount above the Lifetime Allowance.
+The Lifetime Allowance was set by government each year.The Lifetime Allowance has been removed with effect from 6 April 2024 and has been replaced by other allowances which can affect the tax free amount of PCLS.
+The situation is complex and transitional arrangements are currently in place.
+The Government’s latest publication on the situation can be found here.
+Any members who are affected by the former Lifetime Allowance, or the new arrangements, should discuss their concerns with the MNOPF’s administrator, Aptia UK Limited.

 Does the Lifetime Allowance affect my pensions?